-In the usual first phase, hyperthyroidism, the inflamed thyroid gland leaks stored thyroid hormone (which consists of T3 and T4) into the blood.
-This phase usually lasts two to four months.
+In the usual first stage, hyperthyroidism, the inflamed thyroid gland leaks stored thyroid hormone (which consists of T3 and T4) into the blood.
+This stage usually lasts two to four months.
 Too much thyroid hormone in your blood causes your metabolism to speed up.
+Symptoms of hyperthyroidism can include:

 The inflammation can damage the thyroid, making it less able to produce thyroid hormone.
-This can lead to the second phase, hypothyroidism, too little thyroid hormone in the blood.
-This phase may last up to a year.
+This can lead to the second stage, hypothyroidism, too little thyroid hormone in the blood.
+This stage may last up to a year.
 Too little thyroid hormone in your blood slows your metabolism.
-Many women with hypothyroidism have a goiter, an enlarged thyroid gland that causes swelling in the front part of the neck.
+Many women with hypothyroidism have a goiter, an enlarged thyroid gland that causes swelling in the front, lower part of the neck.
 Other symptoms of hypothyroidism can include:

-You are at greater risk of developing postpartum thyroiditis if you have an immune system disorder such as type 1 diabetes, a personal or family history of thyroid disease, or have had postpartum thyroiditis before.
+You are at greater risk of developing postpartum thyroiditis if you have an immune system disorder such as type 1 diabetes, a personal or family history of thyroid disease,anti-thyroid antibodies, or have had postpartum thyroiditis before.

-In the first phase (hyperthyroidism), you usually don't need treatment because symptoms are mild and brief.
-If your symptoms are extreme, however, your doctor might give you a beta blocker drug to slow your heart rate and lessen nervousness.
+In the first stage (hyperthyroidism), you usually don't need treatment because symptoms are mild and brief.
+If your symptoms are extreme, however, your doctor might give you a drug to slow your heart rate and lessen nervousness (beta blocker).

-In the second phase (hypothyroidism), you will receive thyroid hormone therapy if you develop symptoms.
+In the second stage (hypothyroidism), you will receive thyroid hormone therapy if you develop symptoms of if you are planning a new pregnancy.
 Levothyroxine is the most commonly used thyroid hormone medication.
-It is a synthetic (laboratory-made) form of T4 that is the same as the T4 the thyroid gland naturally makes.
+It is a laboratory-made form of T4 that is the same as the T4 the thyroid gland naturally makes.
 After 6 to 12 months, the medication is stopped to see whether your thyroid will function normally on its own.
-In most cases the thyroid returns to normal, but some women develop long-term hypothyroidism and need lifelong thyroid hormone replacement therapy.
+In most cases the thyroid returns to normal, but some women develop permanent hypothyroidism and need lifelong thyroid hormone replacement therapy.

 The Hormone Health Network is the public education affiliate of the Endocrine Society dedicated to helping both patients and doctors find information on the prevention, treatment and cure of hormone-related conditions.